St Winifred’s Catholic Primary School

 - Praise and highlight good work, behaviour and actions.

-- Familiarise themselves with the school rules as set out in the parents /carers information booklet and the guidance set out in the home school agreement to support the school in their application.
+- Familiarise themselves with the school expectations and the guidance set out in the home school agreement.

-- Send their child to school in a fit state to learn and inform the school with concerns or change of circumstances that may have an impact on their child’s performance at school.
+- Inform the school with concerns or change of circumstances that may have an impact on their child’s performance at school.
 Members of staff do not want to pry into private lives but if there are changes or upsets at home that might make a child unsettled at school it is better they know this so that any changes of behaviour can be seen and dealt with in context.

 - Inform the class teacher immediately if they feel that their child might be being bullied or be the perpetrator of bullying.